fronzbot/blinkpy/README.rst

 If you would like to log in without setting up the cameras or system, you can simply call the ``Blink.login()`` function which will prompt for a username and password and then authenticate with the server.
 This is useful if you want to avoid use of the ``start()`` function which simply acts as a wrapper for more targeted API methods.

 Cameras are instantiated as individual ``BlinkCamera`` classes within a ``BlinkSyncModule`` instance.
-Note: currently the API only supports one sync module, but multiple sync modules are planned to be supported in the future.
+All of your sync modules are stored within the ``Blink.sync`` dictionary and can be accessed using the name of the sync module as the key (this is the name of your sync module in the Blink App).

 The below code will display cameras and their available attributes: